smathot/pythontutorials/README.md

 # Learning Python

-Copyright 2018
+Copyright 2018-2021

 Sebastiaan Mathôt <s.mathot@cogsci.nl>

 ## About

-This repository contains the source for <http://python.cogsci.nl/>.
+This repository contains the source for <http://python.cogsci.nl/>, a website with open-source Python tutorials.

 ## License information